-The members of the Audit & Supervisory Board and the Audit & Supervisory Board will fulfill their fiduciary responsibility to shareholders, and conduct audits in an appropriate manner and express their opinions from an independent and objective standpoint.
+The members of the Audit & Supervisory Board and the Audit & Supervisory Board will fulfill their fiduciary responsibility to shareholders.
+Also, they will conduct audits in an appropriate manner and express their opinions from an independent and objective standpoint.

 (5) Dialogue with shareholders and investors